EPS FOUNDATION 80mm (1 BOARD) 0.038W

 What to Order Next — Pack Sizes, Lead Times, Compatible Components

-Atlas Fundament 80 mm is supplied as a single board (0.75 m² coverage) and is the volume-runner of the foundation range — typical full-foundation orders ship on pallets from the Southampton warehouse.
-For project calculations, allow 1.33 boards per m² plus 5–10% cutting waste.
-To complete the foundation build-up, order Ceresit CT84 XPS Foam for bonding and a fixing pattern of 6–8 plugs per m² above grade for wind-uplift resistance, with 8 plugs per m² on exposed corners and edges.
+Atlas Fundament 80 mm is supplied as a single 1000 × 500 mm board covering 0.5 m² and is the volume-runner of the foundation range.
+For project calculations, allow 2 boards per m² plus 5–10% cutting waste.
+To complete the foundation build-up, order a specialist XPS foam adhesive for bonding and a fixing pattern of 6–8 plugs per m² above grade for wind-uplift resistance, with 8 plugs per m² on exposed corners and edges.
+The full Renders World foundation range shares this 1000 × 500 mm size, so mixing thicknesses across a build-up keeps ordering consistent.

 FAQ — Atlas Fundament 80 mm Coverage, Compatibility, Installation